 The process of driving the pig through a pipeline by the fluid is called a pipeline pigging operation.
-The term pig was originally referred to Go-Devil scrapers which were driven through the pipeline by the flowing fluid trailing spring-loaded rakes for removing the wax off the internal walls.
+The term pig was originally referred to as Go-Devil scrapers which were driven through the pipeline by the flowing fluid trailing spring-loaded rakes for removing the wax off the internal walls.
 People believe that “PIG” is the short form of the term “Pipeline Inspection Gauge”.
-During pipeline pigging a squealing noise that sounds like pig squealing arises, hence the name “PIG” is given.
+During pipeline pigging a squealing noise that sounds like a pig squealing arises, hence the name “PIG” is given.

-Pipeline Pigging is used to perform various cleaning, clearing, dimensioning, maintenance, inspection, process and pipeline testing operations on new and existing pipelines.
-A pipeline pigging system includes
+Pipeline Pigging is used to perform various cleaning, clearing, dimensioning, maintenance, inspection, process, and pipeline testing operations on new and existing pipelines.
+A pipeline-pigging system includes

 - Pig Launcher.